 Automating touchpoints certainly saves time and resources, while driving business results.
 This is what Bank of America’s mobile app does with its virtual financial assistant.

-One more example of automation is Viewing Recommendations from Netflix.
+Another example of automation is viewing recommendations on Netflix.
 Instead of using real people to compile recommendations for each and every user, it uses AI to do the job.

-An informative customer journey map is an excellent tool for understanding your customers.
+An informative customer journey map is an excellent tool for understanding your customers (and touchpoints, of course).
 To make it work, you must use actual data about your clientele and involve different departments in the mapping process.
+If you are looking for examples, check out our digital customer journey templates 😉

 This blog post discussed a digital customer journey and its specifics, highlighting the difference between it and a traditional one.

-We provided relatable examples of digital customer journeys in B2C and B2C domains to illustrate what customers go through.
+We provided relatable examples of digital customer journeys across B2B and B2C to illustrate the customer experience.
 We covered typical journey stages and metrics a business can use at each of them.

 We talked about the role of analytics in digital customer journeys and where to find data.
-Then, we covered today’s challenges and offered solutions backed up by examples from real-life businesses.
+Then, we covered today’s challenges and offered solutions backed up by examples from real-world businesses.

 Things to remember: